This article applies to: Sophos Home for macOS 10.15 Catalina

 Example of all 4 components added, and check-marked (ticked)

-This could be related to having additional Sophos components in the Full Disk Access list.
-If this is the case, simply "check-mark" any additional Sophos components in order to proceed.
+This is related to having additional Sophos components listed in the Full Disk Access section.
+The solution is to "check-mark" those additional Sophos components if they are un-checked.

 1 - Follow the Scenario 1 steps to access "Security & Privacy --> Full Disk Access" , click on the padlock to be able to make changes